 Does treatment hurt?

 Anesthesia or a topical anesthetic is used during dental implant surgery, so you will not feel any pain during treatment.
-If you are nervous or anxious about your treatment, Dr. Fitzgerald can discuss your sedation dentistry options to help you relax and stay comfortable throughout the process.

 How long do dental implants last?

 Dental implants are strong and durable.
 With good oral hygiene (i.e., regular brushing, flossing and dental checkups) and lifestyle habits (e.g., not smoking and avoiding grinding or clenching your teeth), your dental implants can last for many years.

 The cost of dental implants varies patient to patient depending on several factors, including the number of posts placed and the type of dental restoration selected as the replacement teeth.
 Dr. Fitzgerald can provide you with a more specific cost estimate after meeting with you.